Tuition fees and instrument lending

 Tuition fees

 Lessons take place on 35 study weeks: 17 autumn semester study weeks and 18 spring semester study weeks.
+Prices are per semester.
+For instance 45 min/week in Music Play School costs Spring term 100 € and Autumn term 100 € = 200 € per study year.

 Early Childhood Music Education